iamleigh/sample-sui/README.md

 - Note the **adherence to best practices** in naming conventions, accessibility (a11y), and architectural consistency.
 - Check how **logic is decoupled from UI**, using utilities, hooks, and context providers to keep components reusable and maintainable.

-If you'd like to dive deeper into any piece, I’d be happy to walk you through it.
+If you'd like to dive deeper into any piece, I'd be happy to walk you through it.

 — **Leighton Quito**